Quick Start Guide

 - In Jobs view, press

-v/V - Navigate with arrow keys
+v/Vfor multi-select mode - Navigate with arrow keys

-- Press to select specific jobs
+- Press Space to select specific jobs

-Space - Or press and choose "Cancel all PENDING"
+b/Band choose "Cancel all PENDING"

 🔍 Advanced Features